christopher-natan/Roku.Rotube/README.md

  Please be advised that you need to have your own Youtube Key.
 The example key will work but limited only.

 #### Example
- I included example file and codes on this repo with the detailed explanation.
-For more information on how to use this Rotube plugin please refer to the example file.
+For more information on how to use this Rotube plugin please refer to the example files.
-Please report any bug.
-Thank You